LiorLakay/QA_Assigment/README.md

 # QA Automation Engineer Assigment - Lior Lakay

-This repository contains Cypress tests for two specific tasks.
+## NOTES:
-**NOTE:** All relevant data files are under *cypress\fixtures* folder
+1. All relevant data files are under `cypress\fixtures` folder

-## Task 1: Compare and Assert the Content of 2 PDF Files
-## Task 2: Performing a Real Test on a Website

-### For both tasks, all data is in fixtures folder
+2. Most of the implementation for the second task are within `cypress.config.js` file